rijamatya/Survival-during-Titanic-disaster/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code, but please adhere to the license terms.

+## Note

+This work is done for the partial fulfillment of Data Science course conducted by NCC Education and supervised by MalaDeep Upadhaya.

 ---

 Explore the multifaceted relationships between survival and various factors on the Titanic! ⚓🚢